hashicorp/design-system/website/docs/patterns/form-patterns/partials/validation/validation.md

 ## Validation interaction

 If a validation error occurs in a field outside of the viewport, scroll the user to the error.
 If there are multiple fields in error, scroll the user to the first (or topmost) error in the form.
-Form-level validation errors should be scrolled to first and take precendence over individual fields in error.
+Form-level validation errors should be scrolled to first and take precedence over individual fields in error.
 This commonly occurs in long, complex forms when a form-level error occurs.

 <video controls loop width="100%">
   <source src="/assets/patterns/form-patterns/validation-scroll.mp4" />